Key Takeaways

 How Does Workers’ Comp Work?

-Workers' comp acts as your safety net when workplace injuries happen, and they happen more often than you'd expect.
+Workers' comp provides financial protection when workplace injuries happen.
 According to the National Council on Compensation Insurance (NCCI), the average workers' compensation claim costs $44,179.
-That's enough to bankrupt a small business paying out of pocket.
+This amount can bankrupt a small business paying out of pocket.

 Most states require coverage as soon as you hire your first employee, and you're risking severe consequences without it.
 Pennsylvania can impose up to one year in jail and $2,500 in fines for each day without coverage, with intentional violations becoming felonies carrying up to seven years imprisonment and $15,000 fines.
 California charges up to $100,000 in penalties plus potential jail time.